pygame/pygame/docs/reST/tut/newbieguide.rst

 processed.

 The lesson is: choose the system that meets your requirements.
-If you don't have much going on in your loop -- say you're just sitting in a ``while 1`` loop, waiting for input, use ``get_pressed()`` or another state function; the latency will be lower.
+If you don't have much going on in your loop -- say you're just sitting in a ``while True`` loop, waiting for input, use ``get_pressed()`` or another state function; the latency will be lower.
 On the other hand, if every keypress is crucial, but latency isn't as important -- say your user is typing something in an editbox, use the event queue.
-Some keypresses may be slightly late, but at least you'll get them all.
+Some key presses may be slightly late, but at least you'll get them all.

 A note about ``event.poll()`` vs. ``wait()`` -- ``poll()`` may seem better,